rickstaa/tmux-notify/README.md

 For the complete list of aliases and variables, you are referred to the `FORMATS` section of the [tmux manual](http://man7.org/linux/man-pages/man1/tmux.1.html).

+### Change monitor update period

+By default, the monitor sleep period is set to 10 seconds.
+This means that tmux-notify checks the pane activity every 10 seconds.

+> Put `set -g @tnotify-sleep-duration 'desired duration'` in the `.tmux.conf` file to change this duration.

+> **Warning**
+> Remember that there is a trade-off between notification speed (short sleep duration) and the amount of memory this tool needs.

+### Add additional shell suffixes

+The Tmux notify script uses your shell prompt suffix to check whether a command has finished.
+By default, it looks for the `$`, `#` and `%` suffixes.

+> Put `set -g @tnotify-prompt-suffixes 'put your comma-separated bash suffix list here'` in the `.tmux.conf` file to add additional suffixes.

+> **Note**
+> Feel free to open [a pull](https://github.com/rickstaa/tmux-notify/pulls) request or [issue](https://github.com/rickstaa/tmux-notify/issues) if you think your shell prompt suffix should be included by default.

 ### Enable telegram channel notifications

 > **Warning**
 > This feature requires [wget](https://www.gnu.org/software/wget/) to be installed on your system.

-By default, the notification is only sent to the operating system.
-We have also included a telegram channel notification option.
-When enabled, a message is sent to a user-specified telegram channel.
+By default, the tool only sent operating system notifications.
+It can, however, also send a message to a user-specified telegram channel.

-Put `set -g @tnotify-telegram-bot-id 'your telegram bot id'` and `set -g @tnotify-telegram-channel-id 'your channel id'` in the `.tmux.conf` config file to enable this.
+> Put `set -g @tnotify-telegram-bot-id 'your telegram bot id'` and `set -g @tnotify-telegram-channel-id 'your channel id'` in the `.tmux.conf` config file to enable this.

 After enabling this option, the following key bindings are available:

 - `prefix + ctrl + m`: Start monitoring pane and notify in bash and telegram when it finishes.